the main Central Park Church of Christ page.

 ... a name written: King of Kings and Lord of Lords.

-The Greek could also be translated as: Ruler of Rulers (the equivalent term would be Emperor) and Master of Masters.
+The Greek could also be translated as: the Ruler of Rulers, Sovereign of... (the equivalent term would be Emperor) and Master of Masters.
+This term is the same as was used in 17 :14.

 17

 This one takes some explaining.
-The angel John sees now isn't standing IN the star we call 'the Sun', he is standing in the sunlight, perhaps with some dark glasses and a drink made inside a coconut shell with a surfboard nearby, when he does what Saint Francis is said to have done, talking to the birds of the air.
-“My sweet little sisters, birds of the sky, you are bound to heaven, to God, your Creator.
-In every beat of your wings and every note of your songs, praise him.”
+The angel John sees now isn't standing IN the star we call 'the Sun', he is standing in the sunlight, perhaps with some dark glasses and a drink made inside a coconut shell with a surfboard nearby (or not, OK, moving on), when he does what Saint Francis is said to have done, talking to the birds of the air.
+"My sweet little sisters, birds of the sky, you are bound to heaven, to God, your Creator.
+In every beat of your wings and every note of your songs, praise him."

 Oh, we need to look at the verse, OK... here we go: